 If you’re working with bigger lenses, like the Sigma 120-300mm F2.8 Sports DG APO OS HSM, which weights nearly 10 lbs, you have to make sure your tripod can hold all the weight.
 A tripod I would definitely recommend is the Gitzo lightweight Traveler Series 1 Carbon Fiber.

-It has strong but light carbon fibre legs and supports up to 10 kilos of camera weight.
+It has strong but light carbon fiber legs and supports up to 10 kilos of camera weight.
 That makes it excellent for working out in the field, photographing wildlife, without worrying your tripod is going to break under your camera’s weight.

-The carbon fibre will also be more comfortable for you if you’re walking long distances to find the wild animals.
+The carbon fiber will also be more comfortable for you if you’re walking long distances to find the wild animals.
 It’s lighter than aluminum, and has the ability to absorb small vibrations going through the tripod.
 This makes it great at preventing blurry images.

 When it comes to tripods for wildlife photography, I would definitely suggest investing in a quality tripod that is light enough to carry and strong enough to hold all your camera equipment.
 You won’t regret the investment.